 Jean: Jennie, how did you overcome that?

-Levi: And marriage counseling really helped for us.
+Levi: Marriage counseling really helped for us.

-Jennie: Mm hmm.
+Jennie: Mm-hmm.
 Yeah.

 Jim: That’s a great point.

-Levi: So for us to work through that and, uh, have a lot of help to have someone we can talk to about and process things through, and just to be able to be honest and – with a third party that can listen and hear both sides and kind of steer us towards, uh, some healthy patterns in our marriage.
-And that really helped us out a lot – and to say like, “Look.
-I’m not your dad.
-And I’m gonna honor you and love you and trust you.
-And look.
-We’re gonna – if there’s something you’re uncomfortable about, please pull that quality control chain, and I’ll do the same thing.
+Levi: So, for us to work through that and, uh, have a lotta help to have someone we can talk to about it and process things through and just to be able to be honest and with a third party that would listen and hear both sides and kind of steer us towards, uh, some healthy patterns in our marriage.
+And, th- that really helped us out a lot.
+And, and to say, like, look, I, I’m not your dad and I’m gonna honor you and love you and trust you.
+And, and look, I’m, we’re gonna… If there’s something you’re uncomfortable about, please pull that quality control chain and I’ll do the same thing.

 Jean: That’s the law.

 Levi: And you know what that leads to?
 Blood.
 Jesus turned water into wine.
 Moses turned water into blood.
 And if you let Jesus take control of your relationship, it’ll bring new wine because you’re trying to give grace.

 Levi: And if you’re not doing your job, I’m gonna do mine twice as hard.